eroubenoff/eroubenoff.github.io/_posts/2021-03-04-spatial_sim.md

 ---

 My [first post](http://www.eroubenoff.net/2021-03-03-dead_lyrics/) was a lot of fun but I wanted to do a real post on something academic.
-I'm working my way though old markdown scratch notebooks to fill out this blog, and I'll admit that this one is much less charming!
-Anyway.
+I’m working my way through old markdown scratch notebooks to fill out this blog, and I’ll admit that this one is much less charming!
 Something I’ve struggled with is simulating good spatial data for testing; it’s really hard to come up with true autocorrelated data.
 The easiest way I’ve found is with [NIMBLE](https://r-nimble.org/).

 Let’s work with the CA counties dataset:

-    CA_shp <- tigris::counties(state = "CA", cb = TRUE, class = "sf", refresh=TRUE)
+    invisible({capture.output({CA_shp <- tigris::counties(state = "CA", cb = TRUE, class = "sf", refresh=TRUE)})})
     suppressMessages(qtm(CA_shp))

 ![](/assets/img/2021-03-04-spatial_sim/unnamed-chunk-2-1.png)<!-- --> I